hetty-chin/online-storefront/README.md

 Then I added code for inquirer and wrote a function called start.
 In start, we first display all the different available products and their details, then we prompt the customer to ask them which SKU they'd like to buy and how many.
 If we have enough in stock, we'll re set the inventory to the original stock quantity minus the number the customer entered and the prompt restarts itself.
 If we do not have enough inventory to fulfill what the customer said, we'll prompt them to check the inventory number again and again the prompt restarts itself.
 I installed npm inquirer to make sure it was coded correctly.
 I tested buying out all the quanity of a particular product and when it re prompted me, the number was updated correctly.
 I tried to purchase more of the product that was now sold out, and it prompted me that they did not have any more - which was correct.
 I have my Minimum Viable Product.

+This is my screencastify video for the customer portion: https://drive.google.com/file/d/1xsonmlcQjNsigOjGe1PcuL9B-NBLdEYu/view
+When I get the chance, I'll hop back on this assignment to do the manager view.